Limited memory predictors based on polynomial approximation of periodic exponents: Introduction

 \section{Introduction}

-We study pathwise predictability of continuous time processes in deterministic setting and in the framework of the frequency analysis.
-It is well known that certain restrictions on frequency distribution can ensure additional opportunities for prediction and interpolation of the processes; see, e.g., \cite{K}-\cite{W}, and the bibliography therein. {Wainstein and Zubakov (1962), Beutler (1966), Brown(1969), Slepian (1978), Knab J.J.
-(1979), Knab (1979), Papoulis (1985), Marvasti (1986), Vaidyanathan (1987), Lyman {\it et al} (2000, 2001).} These works considered predictability of band-limited processes. \comm{the predictors were non-robust with respect to small noise in high frequencies; see, e.g., the discussion in Chapter 17 from Higgins (1996).}
+We study pathwise predictability and predictors of continuous time processes in deterministic setting and in the framework of the frequency analysis.
+It is well known that certain restrictions on frequency distribution can ensure additional opportunities for prediction and interpolation of the processes; see, e.g., Slepian (1978), Knab (1979), Papoulis (1985), Marvasti (1986), Vaidyanathan (1987), Lyman {\it et al} (2000, 2001) and the bibliography therein. {\citet{K}-\citet{W}} These works considered predictability of band-limited processes; the predictors were non-robust with respect to small noise in high frequencies; see, e.g., the discussion in Higgins (1996), Chapter 17.

 We consider some special linear weak predictability: instead of predictability of the original processes, we study predictability of sets of anticausal convolution integrals based on linear time-invariant integral predictors.
-This version of predictability was introduced in \cite{D08} for band-limited and high-frequency processes.
-In \cite{D10}, the problem was considered for processes with exponentially decaying Fourier transforms.
-In \cite{D17}, a similar predictability was considered for processes with a single point spectrum degeneracy.
-In these works, integral predictors with kernels featuring unlimited support were derived.
+This version of predictability was introduced in Dokuchaev (2008) {\cite{D08}} for band-limited and high-frequency processes.
+In {\cite{D21}} Dokuchaev (2021), the problem was considered for processes single point spectrum degeneracy.
+In Dokuchaev (2021), { \cite{D10},} the problem was considered for processes with exponentially decaying Fourier transforms. \comm{ In \cite{D17}, a similar predictability was considered for processes with a single point spectrum degeneracy.} In these works, integral predictors with kernels featuring unlimited support were derived.
 Respectively, the predicting algorithms based on these predictors would require unlimited history of observations for the underlying processes.